apify-alexey/instagram-miniactors/instagram-audience-profile-follows/README.md

 You can also use proxies from other providers in the custom proxies fields (`proxyUrls` in the JSON settings).

 ## Input parameters
-The input of this scraper should be JSON containing the list of posts that should be scraped.
+The input of this scraper should be JSON containing the list of profiles that should be scraped.
 Required fields are:

 | Field | Type | Description |
 | ----- | ---- | ----------- |